-P&C meetings are held twice per term generally on a Monday in Weeks 4 and 8 (6 pm - 7.30 pm) in the southern (secondary) staffroom.
+P&C meetings are held twice per term generally on a Monday in Weeks 4 (6.00pm-7.30pm-Southern or Secondary staffroom)) and 8 (3.15pm-5.00pm -Northern or Primary Staffroom).
 Everyone is welcome to attend.
-The main office bearers are Kim Lane (President), Rochelle Willis (secretary/minute secretary) and Janelle Millar (Treasurer).
+In 2018 the main office bearers were Kim Lane (President), Darren Gardiner (Vice President) Rochelle Willis (Secretary/minute secretary) and Janelle Millar (Treasurer).
+The Annual General Meeting is scheduled for February each year.
+All parents/carer's and community members are encouraged to attend.